Getting started with managed.hopsworks.ai (Azure)#

 In managed.hopsworks.ai, select Create cluster:

-If the Resource Group does not appear in the drop-down, make sure that you properly created and set the custom role for this resource group.
+If the Resource Group does not appear in the drop-down, make sure that the custom role you created in step 1.1 has the Microsoft.Resources/subscriptions/resourceGroups/read permission and is assigned to the hopsworks.ai user.

 Name your cluster (2).
 Your cluster will be deployed in the Location of your Resource Group (3).